Women in the MBA

 Please contact us if you need assistance (financial, guidance, or other) with preparing for the GMAT.

-The short answer is: when it’s right for you.
+The short answer is when it’s right for you.
 Our research shows that for women more than men, the timing of pursuing an MBA is a highly personal matter.
 Some of these decision points may be when you want to:

-• Move up from or around your current role when no other options exist
+- Move up from or around your current role when no other options exist

-• Learn more about how businesses are run, how to start a business, or how business contributes positively to society
+- Learn more about how businesses are run, how to start a business, or how business contributes positively to society

-• Build connections with people who are smart and driven
+- Build connections with people who are smart and driven

-• Make a career switch or increase your earning potential
+- Make a career switch or increase your earning potential

-• Learn the leadership skills to contribute in an organization or movement
+- Learn the leadership skills to contribute in an organization or movement

 We recommend that you have at least three years of formal work experience.
 Having worked in a professional environment can immensely enhance your experience in classes because you have a valid frame of reference to which your education is applied.
 However, there are exceptions to this three year recommendation—please contact us if you have questions about whether the time is right for you.

 Several female students have given birth immediately prior to, during, or immediately after the program.
 Administration members from the BYU Marriott MBA program are committed to ensuring the success of women and mothers in the program and are willing to work with students and applicants on an individual basis as needed for support and accommodations.
-If needed, students may be able to take a personal leave between years or extend their MBA for a third year to finish their required sixty-four credits.
+If needed, students may be able to take a personal leave between years or extend their MBA for a third year to finish their required 64 credits.

 Firms that recruit from the BYU Marriott MBA program are looking for strong female talent as they strive to develop diverse and inclusive teams and cultures and hire the best candidates overall.
 There’s never been a better time to be a woman in business or in business school.

 While this is again a personal question, students ultimately have control over their time and experience in the MBA program.
 The MBA Singles Association provides many activities to support single students in connecting with others (both in and out of the program).
-While the first semester of the MBA is designed to be intensive in class load, recruiting, and other activities, there is greater flexibility in the schedule of the final three semesters.
+While the first semester of the MBA is designed to be intensive in class load, recruiting, and other activities.
+There is greater flexibility in the schedule of the final three semesters.
 Many MBA students look back on their social relationships (friends, dating partners, and colleagues) as one of the best opportunities to emerge from the MBA.
 In true BYU fashion, the MBA usually sees at least one marriage between MBA students each year.

 If you still have questions or want to learn more about the BYU Marriott MBA program, please feel free to contact us in the way that best suits you.